Tech-at-DU/d3-tutorial/21-sankey/readme.md

 Here I added a new link.
 This link has the same `source` and `target`.

 Note!
 The values.
-The values detemine the size of the link.
+The values determine the size of the link.
 In the example the first link has a value of 3 and the second has a value 1, so the first is 3 times larger.

-Lets add another node.
+Let's add another node.
 When we do this we need to make sure that all of the links connect to nodes.

 ```js
 const graph = {